 6.2 The process of assessing a learner continuously shall fully be the responsibility of the faculty member(s) who offer the course in the department.
-The Formative Assessment may have three continuous components C1, C2 and C3 each @ 20%.
+The Formative Assessment will have three continuous components C1, C2 and C3 each @ 20%.
 The continuous assessment components for formative assessment will be thus for 60%.

+A candidate should have a minimum of 50% attendance by the end of 11th week, else he/she is considered to have DROPped the Course.
 A candidate should have a minimum of 75% attendance by the end of 16th week, else he/she is considered to have DROPped the Course.
+Such students cannot take C4 examination.